Nighthawk, Washington

-Nighthawk is an unincorporated community on the Similkameen River in Okanogan County, Washington, United States of America.
+Nighthawk is an unincorporated community on the Similkameen River in Okanogan County, Washington, United States.
 It was named for a nearby (and now-closed) mine.
 Another source says that it was named after the nighthawks common to the area.

+History

+Despite European settlers being in the area as far back as in the 1860s, the town was officially platted in 1903 by the Nighthawk Reality Co.

+By 1950 with the end of mining in the area, the community lost its prominence and thus started to decline.

 Description

 Nighthawk is a (mostly former) logging area along Loomis–Oroville Highway west-northwest of Oroville, Washington.
 Just north of Nighthawk is the Nighthawk–Chopaka Border Crossing, a 9 am – 5 pm Canada–US border crossing.
 Nighthawk is located along the former Great Northern Railroad (now BNSF).
 The town of Nighthawk used to be a booming mine town at the turn of the 20th century with hotels and a burlesque house, but now only has a population of about five people.

 The border crossing is usually known as "the Nighthawk crossing" on the Canadian side, though the official name of the Canadian-side locality is Chopaka.